JaviCervera/vortex-cx/README.md

 `$brew install cmake`
 `$brew install swig3.0`

-Then, just double click from Finder on `build.command` and the library `vortex.dylib` will be created on the `_build` folder.
+Then, just double click from Finder on `build.command` and the library `libvortex.dylib` will be created on the `_build` folder.

 ## Building on Linux